pragya21singh/Machine-Health-Dashboard/README.md

 An interactive Python and Streamlit dashboard that compares multiple machines, identifies abnormal operating conditions, calculates risk scores, and ranks machines according to maintenance priority.

+## Project Overview

+This project is an interactive machine health monitoring dashboard built using Python and Streamlit.
+It is designed to help compare multiple machines, identify abnormal operating conditions, analyse historical sensor trends, and detect unusual readings using basic machine learning.

+The project connects mechanical engineering context with software development, data analysis, and machine learning.

 ## Features

 * Upload machine data using a CSV file